Elder Abuse is:

 What to Look for:

-• Sudden inability to pay bills, buy food or personal items.
+• Sudden inability to pay bills, purchase food, personal items, or medication.

 • Changes in appetite; unusual weight gain or loss.